Astros vs. Reds Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has eight doubles, a triple, nine home runs, 37 walks and 39 RBI (63 total hits).
+- Alex Bregman has 63 hits with eight doubles, a triple, nine home runs, 37 walks and 39 RBI.
 He's also stolen one base.

 Bregman Recent Games